Pepper (cryptography): Shared-secret pepper

 In the case of a shared-secret pepper, a single compromised password (via password reuse or other attack) along with a user's salt can lead to an attack to discover the pepper, rendering it ineffective.
 If an attacker knows a plaintext password and a user's salt, as well as the algorithm used to hash the password, then discovering the pepper can be a matter of brute forcing the values of the pepper.
-This is why NIST recommends the secret value be at least 112 bits, so that discovering it by exhaustive search is intractable.
+This is why NIST recommends the secret value be at least 112 bits, so that discovering it by exhaustive search is prohibitively expensive.
 The pepper must be generated anew for every application it is deployed in, otherwise a breach of one application would result in lowered security of another application.
 Without knowledge of the pepper, other passwords in the database will be far more difficult to extract from their hashed values, as the attacker would need to guess the password as well as the pepper.

 A pepper adds security to a database of salts and hashes because unless the attacker is able to obtain the pepper, cracking even a single hash is intractable, no matter how weak the original password.
 Even with a list of (salt, hash) pairs, an attacker must also guess the secret pepper in order to find the password which produces the hash.
 The NIST specification for a secret salt suggests using a Password-Based Key Derivation Function (PBKDF) with an approved Pseudorandom Function such as HMAC with SHA-3 as the hash function of the HMAC.
 The NIST recommendation is also to perform at least 1000 iterations of the PBKDF, and a further minimum 1000 iterations using the secret salt in place of the non-secret salt.

 Unique pepper per user

-In the case of a pepper which is unique to each user, the tradeoff is gaining extra security at the cost of storing more information securely.
+In the case of a pepper that is unique to each user, the tradeoff is gaining extra security at the cost of storing more information securely.
 Compromising one password hash and revealing its secret pepper will have no effect on other password hashes and their secret pepper, so each pepper must be individually discovered, which greatly increases the time taken to attack the password hashes.